MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Small bug fixes.
 README and Description is updated for more detail.

+Version 1.1.3:

+Despite any used global coupon cannot be used again by same user, it shows Active.
+This bug is solved now.

 -----

 To-Do:
 - A video tutorial for example usage.
 - General language settings will automatically change the language of the plugin.
-- Despite any used global coupon cannot be used again by same user, it shows Active.
-This bug will be solved in next version.